-Site Type: VBA/VHA/NCA Purpose of Information Collection or Program Office Emergency contact information is cases of emergency situations such as medical emergencies Provide medical care Communication with Veterans/patients and their families/emergency contacts Determine legal authority for providers and health care workers to practice medicine and/or subject matter expertise Responding to release of information request Third party health care plan billing, e.g. private insurance Statistical analysis of patient treatment Contact for employment eligibility/verification VBA Compensation and Pension Education Vocational Rehabilitation and Employment Loan Guaranty Insurance The primary services of the benefit systems entail the receipt, processing, tracking and disposition of Veterans' application for benefits and requests for assistance, and the general administration of legislated benefit programs.
+Site Type: VBA/VHA or Purpose of Information Collection Program Office VHA To determine eligibility for health care and continuity of care Emergency contact information is cases of emergency situations such as medical emergencies Provide medical care Communication with Veterans/patients and their families/emergency contacts Determine legal authority for providers and health care workers to practice medicine and/or subject matter expertise Responding to release of information request Third party health care plan billing, e.g., private insurance Statistical analysis of patient treatment Contact for employment eligibility/verification VBA Compensation and Pension Education Vocational Rehabilitation and Employment Loan Guaranty Insurance The primary services of the benefit systems entail the receipt, processing, tracking and disposition of Veterans' application for benefits and requests for assistance, and the general administration of legislated benefit programs.
 Information is collected to provide all entitled benefits in the most complete and effective manner.
-NCA Information collected is primarily used to verify eligibility of burial benefits for Veterans and to plan and carryout burial services Information collected is used for gravesite locating